 Summary

-Read the full fact sheet- Shingles is a skin rash characterised by pain and blistering which usually appears on one side of the face or body.
+Read the full fact sheet- Shingles is a skin rash characterised by pain and blistering that usually appears on one side of the face or body.

-- The virus responsible for shingles can be spread to a person who has not had chickenpox disease or vaccinations when a person comes into contact with the fluid contained in the blisters, either directly or indirectly.
+- The virus responsible for shingles can be spread to a person who has not had chickenpox disease or vaccinations when they come into contact (either directly or indirectly) with the fluid contained in the rash blisters.

 - You can’t catch shingles from another person with shingles.